 STABILANT•22 Contact Enhancer for Vibration Isolation

 Several products exist in the market to reduce vibration for better sound.
 Footers and isolation pads on sources, amplifiers, DACs, etc. claim to address piezoelectric, microphonic and phonon disturbances inside components.
-No doubt, these hypothesized mechanisms do play a role; however, AudioWise proposes that vibration effects are largely manifested at the signal connector interface:
+No doubt, these hypothesized mechanisms do play a role; however, AudioWise proposes that vibration effects are largely manifested at the connector interface:

 Vibration induced inertial forces on mechanically coupled cable connections cause microscopic gaps to form

 This changes the area of electrical contact and hence changes resistance (R) and capacitance (C)

 This time-varying R+C introduces noise and other distortions modulated by the signal voltage and frequency